 On September 21, 2018, the Company acquired Adhaere Pharmaceuticals, Inc. pursuant to a merger agreement for an upfront payment of \$7.5 million in cash, and with the acquisition acquired the rights to GB1275 and certain backup compounds.
-The Company is obligated to make future regulatory, development and sales milestones of up to \$62.0 million and pay tiered royalties on worldwide net sales, at percentages ranging from low to mid-single digits, subject to customary reductions.
-As of December 31, 2018, no milestones had been accrued as the underlying contingencies had not yet been resolved.
+The Company is obligated to make future regulatory, development and sales milestone payments of up to \$62.0 million and pay tiered royalties on worldwide net sales, at percentages ranging from low to mid-single digits, subject to customary reductions.
 The Company recorded IPR&D of \$7.5 million in connection with the acquisition of Adhaere.
+In May 2019, the Company made a milestone payment of \$1.0 million in connection with the filing of the Investigational New Drug application for the GB1275 program.
+As of December 31, 2019, no other milestones had been accrued as the underlying contingencies had not yet been resolved.